Welcome to the Easy MTD help.

 - Specify the following URL in a browser:

-easymtd.com/buy-tokens - Click the Buy Tokens link on the Welcome page.
+- Click the Buy Tokens link in the Welcome section.

-- Click the Buy Tokens link on the Options page.
+- Click the Buy Tokens link in the Options section.

 - Click the Buy Now button in the Token Unavailable window.